Society and communities

 |UK chief executives and chief financial officers regularly surveyed

-fall in investment linked to anticipation of Brexit
+fall in investment linked to uncertainty due to Brexit

 Recent data outlined the scale of uncertainty created by the Brexit process.
 Findings included:

-- Anticipation of Brexit is estimated to have gradually reduced investment by about 11% over the three years since the June 2016 vote
+- Uncertainty due to Brexit is estimated to have gradually reduced investment by about 11% over the three years since the June 2016 vote

-- Reduced UK productivity by between 2% and 5% since the referendum
+- Uncertainty due to Brexit reduced UK productivity by between 2% and 5% since the referendum

 "The thousands of business leaders who have responded to our questions have reported uncertainty around the impact of Brexit on labour, regulations, demand, customs and supply chains"